-Vermaelen is a Belgian centre-half and occasional left full-back for English Premier League side Arsenal.
+Vermaelen is a Belgian centre-half for Spanish La Liga side Barcelona and the Belgium national football team.
 He began his career in Germinal Beerschot's youth system, but moved to Dutch side Ajax's youth academy in 2000.
+The Belgian moved to Arsenal in 2009 where he stayed for five years before moving to Barcelona in July 2014.

 Rising through the Ajax system, he made his senior debut in 2004 aged 19, but was sent on loan to RKC Waalwijk the following season.
 Returning to Ajax in 2005, he established himself in the first team with a string of strong performances that won the club the Dutch Cup in 2006 and 2007.
 Arguably Vermaelen's best season with Ajax was the 2008-2009 campaign, where he captained the side for 6 months and scored five times in 40 appearances.